johnsnook/yii2-parsel/README.md

 Yii2 Parsel
 ==================
-Allows developers to provide a boolean search query interface.
+Allows developers to provide a boolean search query interface, similar to Google or Sphinx search.

-Turns '`georgia -(atlanta or decatur)`' into
+Turns a user query like '`georgia -(atlanta or decatur)`' into

 ```sql
 SELECT